getfem-doc/getfem-doc-translations/doc/sphinx/source/matlab/cmdref_gf_integ.rst

   ``I = gf_integ(string method)``

-    Here is a list of some integration methods defined in getfem++ (see the description of finite element and integration methods for a complete reference):
+    Here is a list of some integration methods defined in GetFEM (see the description of finite element and integration methods for a complete reference):